 General admission tickets are $10 per presentation and Duke Student tickets are available free of charge through the support of the Provost and the Vice Provost for the Arts at Duke University.
 Before the premiere, ticket buyers will receive a unique Vimeo link to stream each performance online at the scheduled time.

 Celebrating a momentous 36th anniversary during an unprecedented year, Urban Bush Women (UBW), a Brooklyn-based performance ensemble and dance company under the artistic direction of Chanon Judson and Samantha Speis, will present the sole live performances during Duke Performances’ fall season: a new Artist Journal, the company’s virtual adaptation of its presentation format that mixes informal performance, audience interaction, conversation, and a dance party.
 Through the Artist Journal, the company shares its creative and research-driven process that explores the healing, remembering, and visioning essential to people of the African diaspora.
 By choosing one of two participatory experiences within this live event, audiences will have the opportunity to forge new connections to the company’s long history of cultural organizing and civic engagement through compelling storytelling, vibrant musicality, and dynamic choreography with “triple-threat performers who dance, sing and act with a sometimes searing sense of truthfulness” (The New York Times).

 — Jameela F. Dallis

-Made possible, in part, by a grant from South Arts in partnership with the National Endowment for the Arts.
+Urban Bush Women’s residency is funded in part by a grant from South Arts in partnership with the National Endowment for the Arts and the North Carolina Arts Council.
 Student tickets for Duke Performances’ Virtual Fall season are made possible through generous support from the Provost and the Vice Provost for the Arts at Duke University.